sellenth/arena2006/ARCHITECTURE.md

 4. Receive snapshot from server
 5. Apply snapshot for server reconciliation (smoothly blend)

-#### Client Flow (Remote Players)
+#### Client Flow (Remote Players & Vehicles)
-1. `RemotePlayerManager` listens for `PlayerStateUpdated`
+1. `RemotePlayerManager` listens for `PlayerStateUpdated` and spawns `player_character.tscn` proxies
-2. First update → spawn kinematic car at snapshot position
+2. `RemoteVehicleManager` listens for authoritative vehicle snapshots and spawns kinematic `player_car.tscn` proxies
-3. `RemotePlayerLabels` detects new car → attaches floating label above it
+3. `RemotePlayerLabels` attaches floating labels to either the player character or the vehicle the player currently occupies
-4. Subsequent updates → interpolate car position smoothly (label follows)
+4. Subsequent updates → both player characters and vehicles smoothly interpolate toward the replicated transforms
-5. On disconnect → remove car and label from scene
+5. On disconnect → remove associated player characters, vehicles, and labels from the scene

 ## Key Design Decisions